hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `admin_users` -
   (Required)
-  Required.
   Users that can perform operations as a cluster admin.
 A new ClusterRoleBinding will be created to grant the cluster-admin ClusterRole to the users.
 At most one user can be specified.
 For more info on RBAC, see https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles

 The `admin_users` block supports:

 * `username` -
   (Required)
-  Required.
   The name of the user, e.g. `my-gcp-id@gmail.com`.

 The `control_plane` block supports: